ro-mish/pic2prose/README.md

 pip install pic2prose
 ```

 Open up your favorite editor, import, and build a robust corpus.
+Below are a few useful operations.
 ```
 from pic2prose.structures import *